 Virtualization remained a niche technology until the advent of personal computers in the 1980s.
 With the rise of the internet in the 1990s, the concept of remotely accessing computing resources over a network began to take shape.
 However, it wasn’t until the 2000s that cloud computing as we know it today began to emerge.

 In 2006, Amazon launched Amazon Web Services (AWS), a cloud computing platform that allowed businesses and individuals to access computing resources over the internet.
 AWS was the first cloud platform to offer on-demand computing resources, allowing businesses to scale up or down as needed, without having to invest in expensive hardware or software.
 AWS quickly gained popularity, and other cloud providers, such as Microsoft and Google, followed suit.
 Today, cloud computing has become a ubiquitous technology, with businesses of all sizes using it to power their operations.

 We’re already starting to see the emergence of the “super cloud” or “cloud +1,” which sits above the cloud, offering businesses a ready-to-go system.
 This new cloud architecture will need an easy-to-use visual front-end so that users can assemble cloud “building blocks” for a total solution.

-The financial industry has been traditionally slow on the uptake of cloud technology, but this is changing.
-In a Cloud Security Alliance survey last year, 61 per cent of respondents admitted that a cloud strategy is only in the formative stages within their organization.
+The financial industry has traditionally been slow to adopt cloud technology.
+However, this is changing rapidly.
+In a Cloud Security Alliance survey last year, 61% of respondents admitted that a cloud strategy is only in the formative stages within their organization.